vdlad/vdlad/README.md

 - 👀 I’m interested in ...
 AI and Robotics!
 - 🌱 I’m currently learning ...
 Many new things at MIT!
 - 💞️ I’m looking to collaborate on ...
 Projects that benefit the world in some way!
-- 📫 How to reach me ... vedlad at mit.edu!
+- 📫 How to reach me ... vedlad at mit (dot) edu!

 <!---
 vdlad/vdlad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.